Air Source Heat Pump for a 3-Bed Semi: Sizing, Costs, and What to Expect

 How long does installation take?

-Typically 2-4 days from start to finish.
-You'll be without heating for most of this period, so plan accordingly.
+Typically 2-4 days.
+You'll be without heating for most of this period.

 The Bottom Line